venkatramana406/venkatramana406/README.md

 I'm Venkatramana, a dedicated full-stack developer with a passion for crafting seamless and intuitive solutions across a variety of technologies.
-With four months of hands-on experience in the field, I specialize in building robust web and mobile applications, proficient in HTML, CSS, JavaScript, Vue.js, Java, Go (Golang), MySQL, Flutter, and Git.
+With one year of hands-on experience in the field, I specialize in building robust web applications, proficient in HTML, CSS, JavaScript, Vue.js, Java, Go (Golang), MySQL and Git.

 What I Bring to the Table:
 🚀 Full-Stack Expertise: Equipped with skills spanning both frontend and backend development, I bring a holistic approach to every project, ensuring a seamless user experience from start to finish.